morefigs/Py-Qt-MVC/README.md

 Example
 -------

-Given a text file containing the line `comboBox_test`, the following code would be generated:
+Given a text file containing the widget name of `comboBox_test`, the following code would be generated:

 ```python
 #####################